The Rules tab enables you to create rules (including custom ones) that will automatically trigger in response to requests.

-When creating new rules, take into consideration the following tips:
+When creating a rule, take into consideration the following tips:

 - Rules are applied in their order of appearance in the Rules Queue.
 To demote a rule in the queue, use the Down Arrow; to promote a rule on the queue, use the Up Arrow.

-- You can export the current queue of rules through the Export button from the Rules Queue toolbar.
+- You can export selected rules from the queue through the Export button from the Rules toolbar.

 - To queue rules based on previously captured traffic, import a

 - Each condition and action value corresponding to the Live Traffic capturing data can be auto-completed.
 This way, you can create rules based on captured sessions on the fly.